patsprice/https-github.com-bretfisher-container.training/slides/logistics-bret-2.md

 ## Swarm Orchestration - Features and Workflows

-### Setup: install ssh, test connection, chill out
+### Setup: test connection, create 3 instances, chill out

-- You'll get 3 servers via a piece of paper, they are your unique IP's
+- Log in with Docker ID to https://workshop.play-with-docker.com

-- Today we use a set of AWS EC2 instances, so make sure you have ssh installed
+- Create three instances (we'll do most work on node1)

-- Test ssh with `ssh docker@<your server ips>`
+- Optional: Don't like HTTPS, you can SSH in too (see SSH command on node page)

 - Enjoy some classic rock while we get this party started!